Getting to Know Your Board:

-Retired AD: Former WADA President Barb Deichl, formerly of Waterford High School, acts as a liaison for the retired ADs.
-She organizes the 50/50 raffle as well and helps organize workers for registration at the Conference.
-Her behind the scenes work helps everything go smoothly.
+Retired AD: Former WADA President Greg Harvey, formerly of Wausau East High School, acts as a liaison for the retired ADs.
+He organizes the 50/50 raffle as well and helps organize workers for registration at the Conference.
+His behind the scenes work helps everything go smoothly.

 LTI: Not only a leader of LTI in Wisconsin but also nationally is John Frizzell of Wisconsin Rapids.
 His leadership in this area is unsurpassed as he has been heavily involved in the LTI program in both Wisconsin and nationally.
-Newly appointed Pewaukee Athletic Director Jeff Behrens is the Assistant LTI Coordinator making Wisconsin the best LTI program in the nation.
+Beaver Dam AD Melissa Gehring is the Assistant LTI Coordinator making Wisconsin the best LTI program in the nation.

 Former West De Pere AD, Greg Smith, assumed the role of Executive Director in 2010 as a new position for WADA.
 His work since taking over has been nothing short of astounding.
 He has secured funds through corporate sponsorship never before seen in WADA.
 Furthermore, he deals with behind the scenes activities that are far too numerous to mention.
 WADA is in the position it is in largely due to Greg's work and passion.